inceye/sali-suckless-build/README.md

 * Tab utility to add tabs to any program you want [Tabbed](tabbed)

-    A restiled fork of original [tabbed](https://tools.suckless.org/tabbed/) tool by suckless with several patches:
+    A restiled fork of [the original tabbed utility](https://tools.suckless.org/tabbed/) by suckless with several patches:

     * [Addition of client number to the tab](https://tools.suckless.org/tabbed/patches/clientnumber/)
     * [Automatic tab hiding when not pressing the keybinds](https://tools.suckless.org/tabbed/patches/hidetabs/)